 Methodology

 The present investigation scrutinizes the inheritance pattern of morphological characters and analyze the molecular diversity of parental genotypes during the kharif-rabi season of 2024-25 at the Main Vegetable Research Station, Anand Agricultural University, Anand.
-Eight diverse parents of tomato viz., DVRT 2, IIHR 335, ATL 17-06, GAT 5, GAT 8, ATL 18-04, NTL 12-02 and GP 11 were used for present investigation was undertaken with objective to study the parental diversity using molecular markers.
-The details of the parents are given in Table 1.
-SSR (Simple Sequence Repeat) marker technology was employed on eight tomato parental genotypes.
-Tender leaves from three-week-old seedlings were unruffled for DNA isolation.
-Genomic DNA extraction from leaf samples of all genotypes under examination was directed at the Department of Agril.
-Biotechnology, Anand Agricultural University, Anand.
-Leaves were composed at the four-leaf stage and DNA isolation was completed using the Cetyl Trimethyl Ammonium Bromide (CTAB) protocol manufacturing by Doyle and Doyle (1990).
-After the extraction process, the quality calculation and quantification of DNA were directed using agarose gel electrophoresis and a spectrophotometer, correspondingly.
+Eight diverse cultivars of tomato viz., DVRT 2, IIHR 335, ATL 17-06, GAT 5, GAT 8, ATL 18-04, NTL 12-02 and GP 11 were used for present investigation.
+The origin of this cultivars are given in Table 1.
+Tender leaves from three-week-old seedlings at the four-leaf stage were unruffled for DNA isolation.
+DNA extraction from leaf samples of all genotypes under examination was performed at the Department of Agril.
+Biotechnology, Anand Agricultural University, Anand. by Cetyl Trimethyl Ammonium Bromide (CTAB) protocol Doyle and Doyle (1990). the quality and quantification of DNA were checked using agarose gel electrophoresis and a spectrophotometer, correspondingly.
 A working DNA solution of 50 ng/µl was equipped for polymerase chain reaction (PCR).
 The extracted DNA from particular tomato parental genotypes was amplified using simple sequence repeat markers (SSR).
 The SSR primers exploited to examine the polymorphism between the different tomato genotypes are detailed in Table 2.

 The molecular genetic analysis involved evaluating DNA polymorphism by comparing amplified fragment lengths against a 100 bp DNA ladder, with allele sizes determined based on migration patterns.
-Genetic parameters including major allele frequency, expected heterozygosity (Jaccard, 1908)., observed heterozygosity and polymorphism information content (PIC) were calculated using PopGene software (Liu and Muse, 2005), with PIC assessed following Botstein et al. (1980).
-A dissimilarity matrix was generated using DARWIN 6.0 with 1000 bootstrap iterations and a Neighbor-Joining dendrogram was constructed to analyze phylogenetic relationships.
+Genetic parameters including major allele frequency, expected heterozygosity., observed heterozygosity and polymorphism information content (PIC) were calculated using PopGene software (Liu and Muse, 2005), with PIC assessed following Botstein et al. (1980).
+A dissimilarity matrix was generated using DARWIN 6.0 and a Neighbor-Joining dendrogram with 1000 bootstrap iterations was constructed to analyze phylogenetic relationships.
 This comprehensive approach provided insights into genetic diversity, polymorphism patterns and phylogenetic associations among the studied genotypes.

 Results and Discussion